 Local businesses making a difference

-Each year, Spokane Clean Air recognizes a company for their consistent, demonstrated commitment to reduce their air emissions.
-The award is presented publicly to express our appreciation for innovation and to encourage others to follow suit.
+Each year, Spokane Clean Air recognizes a company for their innovation, leadership, and commitment toward improving air quality.
+The award is presented to publicly to express our appreciation for their efforts and to encourage other businesses to follow suit.
 Businesses in our annual registration program are nominated and internally vetted by staff.

 Beacon Cleaners & Laundry

 ExxonMobil Spokane Terminal

 Spokane International Airport

 Doing Our Share for Clean Air – a biannual program

 Spokane Clean Air strives to recognize local businesses for the work they do to reduce air emissions and improve air quality in our community.

 Every two years, we recognize businesses in our registration program who apply to receive either silver or gold recognition.

 Silver award recognition are those businesses meeting air quality requirements for their business.

 Gold award recognizes businesses that have gone “above and beyond” their requirements by implementing additional actions to improve air quality.